Articles must be submitted through the Online Submissions and Peer-Review System (http://mpmpjournal.iaun.ac.ir/contacts?_action=profile).

 A brief acknowledgment of not more than 50 words should be included at the end of the manuscripts, before the list of references.

 References should appear in a separate Reference section at the end of the manuscripts, typed single-spaced in the order of item referred to in the next, using numerals in square brackets.
-Style for papers: [Reference number], Authors (last name, followed by first initial for all author), year, title, periodical (in italics), volume (issue), inclusive page numbers.
+Style for papers: [Reference number], Authors (last name, followed by first initial for all author), year, title, periodical, volume (issue), inclusive page numbers.
 Style for books: [Reference number], Authors, title (in italics), year, location, publisher, chapter or page numbers.
-For example:
+All references should be written in English such as the following:

 Khalid, M., Omatu, S. and Yusof, R. 1995.
 Temperature Regulation with Neural Networks and Alternative Control Schemes.
 IEEE Trans on Neural Networks.
 6(3): 572-582.

-It is recommend to use MPMPJ style (Endnote)-Download Here
+It is recommend to use the MPMPJ style (Endnote)-Download Here